 The goal of the BlendKit Course is to provide assistance in designing and developing your blended learning course via a consideration of key issues related to blended learning and practical step-by-step guidance in helping you produce actual materials for your blended course (i.e., from design documents through creating content pages to peer review feedback at your own institution).

 Disclaimer: The BlendKit Course does not address technical issues associated with specific course management systems (e.g., Blackboard, Canvas, Desire2Learn, Moodle, Sakai, etc.).
 Please consult with the appropriate personnel at your institution for Learning Management System (LMS) training and for any required credentialing prior to offering a blended learning course.

-The BlendKit Course materials have been the basis for two open, online course cohorts.
-The next cohort, BlendKit2014, to be facilitated by Dr. Kelvin Thompson and Dr. Linda Futch will run from April 21 – May 26, 2014.
-To the static BlendKit course materials (i.e., readings from scholarly works pertaining to blended learning, document templates, and practical step-by-step “how-to” guides), BlendKit2014 will add an orientation, five weeks of facilitation in the form of regular email communications, weekly webinars with guest presenters, blogging/social networking interaction opportunities, and more.
+The BlendKit Course materials have been the basis for three open, online course (MOOC) cohorts.
+The most recent cohort, BlendKit2014, was facilitated by Dr. Kelvin Thompson and Dr. Linda Futch and ran from April 21 – June 2, 2014.
+To the static BlendKit course materials (i.e., readings from scholarly works pertaining to blended learning, document templates, and practical step-by-step “how-to” guides), BlendKit2014 added an orientation, five weeks of facilitation in the form of regular email communications, weekly webinars with guest presenters, blogging/social networking interaction opportunities, and more.
 Recordings of both the standalone faculty interviews and of weekly webinars remain available on the BlendKit Recordings page.
 (Feel free to view previous years’ archived webinars from BlendKit2011 and BlendKit2012!)